Geonovum/ogc-api-features-guideline/Examples.md

-As output, there is a link to the original complex feature GML-file: https://service.pdok.nl/kadaster/ad/atom/downloads/addresses.gml.gz Pygeoapi does not support GML-output at item-level, but this is not a requirement.
+As output, there is a link to the original complex feature GML-file: https://service.pdok.nl/kadaster/ad/atom/downloads/addresses.gml.gz

+Pygeoapi does not support GML-output at item-level, but this is not a requirement.

-***describing encoding***
+***Describing encoding***

-There is a link to https://github.com/INSPIRE-MIF/2017.2/tree/master/GeoJSON/ads at [colection/AddressesNL level](https://apitestbed.geonovum.nl/adr_pygeoapi/v1/collections/AddressesNL?f=json ):
+There is a link to https://github.com/INSPIRE-MIF/2017.2/tree/master/GeoJSON/ads at [collections/AddressesNL level](https://apitestbed.geonovum.nl/adr_pygeoapi/v1/collections/AddressesNL?f=json ):

 `{"href": "https://github.com/INSPIRE-MIF/2017.2/tree/master/GeoJSON/ads",
   "hreflang": "en",
   "type": "text/html",